LiteDevelopers/LiteDevelopers-documentation/Writerside/topics/Adventure-Kyori.md

 - `litecommands-adventure-platform` -> [Adventure Platform](adventure-platform.md)
 - `litecommands-adventure` -> [Adventure](adventure.md)
-- `build-in` means that you don't need to add any additional artifacts to your project.
+- `built-in` means that you don't need to add any additional artifacts to your project.

 </tip>